mekael/mekael.github.io/content/posts/introducing-build-yourself-a-new-yorker.md

 - want to build out a larger system, cause why not.
 - the new yorker archive online is slow as h*ck
 - it's either this or do nothing after work.

+### What are the overall goals ?

+- Create a drop in replacement for the windows application
+- Create tools which allow for extraction of all assets from setup file
+- Create tools which allow for extraction of data from djvu files for easier reading
+- Create a locally hosted simplified browser based app
+- Create larger version of application which is hosted in containers and provides a myriad of features.